bt3gl/building_blog/content/heroku_crash.md

 ### Creating a Git Repository

-Heroku's push/commits work just like as Git.
+Heroku's push/commits work just like Git.
 But instead of using the "origin" you use "heroku" (you can verify this later at .git/refs/remotes/).
 In other words, your project's control version (development) is done by using:

 ```
 $ git push origin master (or any branch you like)